jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-03-udacity-sdcnd-advanced-lane-finding.md

 ![alt text][im14]

-This is the pipeline that I applied to the video below, with a bit of smoothing (integrating information from the past few previous frames) and sanity checks to reject ouliers (such as disregarding fits that aren't within a certain distance apart).
+This is the pipeline that I applied to the video below, with a bit of smoothing (integrating information from the past few previous frames) and sanity checks to reject outliers (such as disregarding fits that aren't within a certain distance apart).

 Here's a [link to my video result](https://github.com/jeremy-shannon/CarND-Advanced-Lane-Lines/blob/master/project_video_output.mp4), and here's a [bonus video with some additional diagnostic information](https://github.com/jeremy-shannon/CarND-Advanced-Lane-Lines/blob/master/challenge_video_output_diag.mp4) where you can see the algorithm struggle with (and in some instances break down from) difficult lighting and road surface conditions.